 8.1.
-Operator Qualifications
+OPERATOR QUALIFICATIONS

 - 8.1.1.
-Only authorized persons shall be allowed to operate golf cars.
-It is recommended that no persons be allowed to operate golf cars except those persons who posses a valid motor vehicle driver's license. - 8.1.2.
-The controlling party shall display the operation and safety instructions as recommended by the golf car manufacturers and the golf course safety rules in a conspicuous place near the golf car rental area or golf car pick-up area.
-It is also recommended, as with all motor vehicles, that the warning "Do not operate golf cars when under the infulence of alchohol or drugs." be posted in a conspicuous location.
+It is recommended that only persons qualified under the rules of the regulatory authority be allowed to operate a golf car.
+Qualifications may include proof of insurance, minimum age requirement or other appropriate requirements. - 8.1.2.
+The controlling party shall display the operation and safety instructions as recommended by the golf car manufacturers and the golf course safety rules in a conspicuous place near the golf car rental area or golf car pick-up area, or on each golf car, or both.
+It is also recommended that the warning "Do not operate golf car when under the influence of intoxicating or mind altering substances," be posted in a conspicuous location.